 Getting Started Guide: 6 Steps to Build Savings

-Everyone knows you need savings, be it for an emergency fund, a travel fund or some other reason.
+I think you’ll agree that everyone needs savings, be it for an emergency fund, a travel fund or some other reason.
 Savings assures that when shit hits the fan, you’ll be okay.
-However, saving money is not nearly as fun as spending on a new pair of shoes or even kicking debt to the curb.

 FREE Build Savings Action Plan